mdjbru-teaching-material/turku_course/index.md

 registration fee, but we expect people who enroll to attend or to warn us in advance if they can't.

-# How much credits can I get from the course?

-The plan is to provide 2 credits to students attending the three days and fulfilling the homework tasks.
-For more information, please contact [Niklas Wahlberg](mailto:niklas.wahlberg@utu.fi) who is the responsible person for the students.

 # Where and when is it taking place?

 The course will take place in the Genetics seminar room in Pharmacity (Turku,